-IFA to receive McCarey-Burns evidence
+McCarey faces Irish FA disrepute charge

 Last updated on .From the section Irish

-The IFA is to receive correspondence on Tuesday on the dismissal of Glentoran keeper Aaron McCarey for striking team-mate Bobby Burns.
+The Irish FA's Disciplinary Committee has charged Aaron McCarey with bringing the game into disrepute after the Glentoran goalkeeper struck team-mate Bobby Burns.

-McCarey was red-carded for lashing out at Burns after Coleraine scored an equaliser.at the Oval on Saturday.
+McCarey was red-carded for lashing out at Burns after Coleraine scored an equaliser during Saturday's Irish Premiership game at the Oval.

-The correspondence is being be sent to the IFA's Disciplinary Committee for consideration.

-The Disciplinary Committee is expected to provide comment on the incident by the end of this week.
+The committee has invited Glentoran to attend a hearing on Wednesday 3 November.

 - 'It's just madness, it's crazy' - Leeman slams McCarey